 Virtual Rounding is as it sounds.
 Instead of personally seeing each patient, risking the safety of the PPE and health care provider, these visits, in fact the rounds themselves are conducted as much as possible virtually – through Microsoft Teams video.
 A virtual visit does not contaminate PPE, expose patients or health workers to the virus, and speeds rounds so doctors can give their critical time focus to the most ill.

-“By enabling secure video conferencing through Teams, direct patient contact is minimized, protecting the frontline worker and reducing the risk of spread.
+“By enabling secure video conferencing through Microsoft Teams, direct patient contact is minimized, protecting the frontline worker and reducing the risk of spread.
 Utilization of video conferencing also reduces the demand on personal protective equipment which is in short supply,” KiZAN explained.
 “Virtual Rounding allows healthcare organizations to provide voice and video-based health consultations with COVID-19 positive patients.
 These video-based consultations allow doctors and staff to reduce their usage of necessary PPE and to also reduce the risk of exposure, providing potentially life-saving functionality. iPads or similar tablet devices are placed in patient rooms, and providers can then interact with the patients via the solution from approved locations and devices outside of the patient’s room.”

 Virtual Rounding also helps infected doctors continue to serve.
 “There are doctors out there that are COVID-19 positive.
 One facility is going to use Virtual Rounding to allow those doctors to continue to assess and help patients as long as they are well enough to keep working,” Bryan Cornette, Director of Communications and Collaboration at KiZAN Technologies pointed out.

 Teams Virtual Rounding, as great as the technology may be, is only of benefit if it implemented and properly used.
-That is where KiZAN, a leader in Teams implementation services, steps in.
+That is where KiZAN, a leader in Microsoft Teams implementation services, steps in.
 KiZAN is working with overwhelmed hospitals, implementing Virtual Rounding and training health care workers on conducting virtual, safe, and effective rounds and visits.
 KiZAN is also developing new features for Team Virtual Rounding.

 The first hospital helped is in Broward County, Florida.
 Broward Health hospital was charged with dealing with ill patients who had been languishing and suffering on cruise ships anchored off the Florida coast.
 “We have worked with over well 10 hospitals so far.
 We are being contacted by new hospitals every day.
 Our first hospital we deployed was to prep Broward Health to be able to accept the COVID-19 positive passengers of the two cruise ships that were sitting off of the Florida coast,” said KiZAN’s Cornette.
 “We deployed this four days after Max Fritz from Microsoft created the Virtual Rounds solution.
 Since then we have in conjunction with Max helped create a V2 of Virtual Rounds to change some of the behaviors as well as add in patient visits for family and friends while they are quarantined.”